Mouth and throat sores are common side effects of cancer treatment in children. The clinical name for this condition is mucositis.

 Other treatments may include different types of pain medications.
 The care team may encourage other forms of pain treatment that do not include medication.

 Patients can become dehydrated or malnourished when they have problems eating and drinking.

 They may need to receive nutrition through tube feeding or total parenteral nutrition (TPN).

 Treatment for Infections

-Mouth and throat sores provide a place for germs (bacteria, virus, fungus) to enter the body and may lead to infection.
+Mouth and throat sores provide a place for germs to enter the body and may lead to infection.

-Treatment of infection may include antibiotics, antiviral and/or antifungal agents.
-The care team may consult an infectious disease specialist to develop the best infection treatment plan.
+Treatment of infection may include medicine to treat infection.
+The care team may work with others to find the best infection treatment plan.